-I will hold office hours during which he will be available to answer questions via email, Canvas Conference, or in person at the scheduled rooms in Turlington.
+Caroline will hold office hours during which she will be available to answer questions via email, Canvas Conference, or in person at a scheduled room through prior request.
 Canvas Conference is a tool of your Canvas class, found as a tab on the left side of the course website, with chatting and file sharing features.
 See the top of the first page for times and locations.
 There is also a discussion page open to students to post questions all day.
 This can be found on the Discussion tab, and is called the "Physical Geography Lounge".
 The instructor or other students will be able to post answers or have a discussion about the course.